Serving Bloomington–Normal & Central Illinois since 1944 ☏ 309-452-2606

 U-Haul Authorized Dealer · Top 100 Nationwide

 David Shutt started the Doll Furniture U-Haul dealership in 1996.
 Both of his sons worked every side of the shop — Jeff Shutt took the lead on the U-Haul operation for 23 years while continuing to work on furniture throughout, and brother James focused on refinishing while helping on U-Haul most days.
 Jeff later moved on to become a regional manager for U-Haul corporate, where he still works today.
-Now in the hands of James and Brooke, the shop remains a proud Top 100 U-Haul Dealer nationwide.
+Today, with James running the shop daily and Brooke supporting the business, Doll Furniture remains a proud Top 100 U-Haul Dealer nationwide.

 Truck rentals, moving boxes, and moving supplies — all available right here at 400 N. Beech Street.
 Stop by or call ahead to reserve.